 B i o g r a p h y

-An active conductor and clarinetist, Matthew M. Marsit has led ensembles and performed as a solo, chamber, and orchestral musician throughout the United States.
-Currently on the artistic staff of the Hopkins Center for the Performing Arts at Dartmouth College as Director of Bands, Matthew also serves as the Music Director of the Charles River Wind Ensemble and Assistant Conductor of Symphony Nova, both in Boston.
-Matthew has previously held conducting positions at Ithaca College, Cornell University, Drexel University, the Chestnut Hill Orchestra, the Bucks County Youth Ensembles, the Performing Arts Institute of Wyoming Seminary and the Eastern US Music Camp.
+In demand as a conductor, clarinetist and educator, Matthew M. Marsit has led ensembles and performed as a solo, chamber, and orchestral musician throughout the United States.
+Currently serving as the Chair of Instrumental Studies for the Boston Conservatory at Berklee, Matthew also serves as the Artistic Director of the Charles River Wind Ensemble in Boston.
+Matthew has previously held conducting positions at Dartmouth College, Ithaca College, Cornell University, Drexel University, Symphony Nova, the Chestnut Hill Orchestra, the Bucks County Youth Ensembles, the Performing Arts Institute of Wyoming Seminary and the Eastern US Music Camp.

-As a clarinetist, Matthew has performed with many ensembles including the Chamber Orchestra of Philadelphia, the Fairmont Chamber Orchestra, Cornell University’s “Ensemble X” and has made solo appearances with the Keene State University Symphony Band, the Dartmouth College Wind Ensemble, the Handel Society at Dartmouth, the Cornell University Jazz Ensemble, the Performing Arts Institute of Wyoming Seminary, the Drexel University Symphony Orchestra and the Chestnut Hill Orchestra.
-Matthew has served as clarinet faculty at Plymouth State University and now maintains a small studio of private students in and around Hanover, NH.
+As a clarinetist, Matthew is a Selmer Paris Centerstage Artist, and has performed with countless ensembles including the Chamber Orchestra of Philadelphia, the Baltimore Symphony Orchestra, the Fairmont Chamber Orchestra, Cornell University’s “Ensemble X” and made solo appearances with at Cleveland State University, Keene State University, the Dartmouth College, Cornell University, the Performing Arts Institute of Wyoming Seminary, Drexel University Symphony Orchestra and with the Chestnut Hill Orchestra.
+Matthew has served as clarinet faculty at Plymouth State University, Cornell University and Drexel University.

-A native of Hazleton, Pennsylvania, Matthew moved first to Philadelphia to complete his studies in music at Temple University, graduating Summa Cum Laude, where he studied clarinet with Anthony Gigliotti and Ronald Reuben and conducting with Luis Biava and Arthur Chodoroff.
+A native of Pennsylvania, Matthew completed his studies in music at Temple University, graduating Summa Cum Laude, where he studied clarinet with Anthony Gigliotti and Ronald Reuben and conducting with Luis Biava and Arthur Chodoroff.
 Additionally, Matthew has studied conducting with some of the world’s most prominent instructors including Mark Davis Scatterday of the Eastman School of the Music, Timothy Reynish of the Royal Northern College of Music in Manchester, UK and Gianluigi Gelmetti at the Accademia Musicale Chigiana in Siena, Italy.
-Matthew also holds a graduate degree in Orchestral Conducting from The Boston Conservatory.
+Matthew holds a graduate degree in Orchestral Conducting from the Boston Conservatory.